by John Stainer

 In 1959, Mr. Kunkle have the luxuary of having 3 choirs:

-He used the mixed choir to sing the numbers Stainer scored for 4-part choir harmony, i.e., the choruses that would normally be sung by the church volunteer choir.
-He then used the 2 women's choirs to sing most of the arias and recitatives, normally sung by soloists.
+Mr. Kunkle created an adaptation that used the mixed choir to sing the numbers Stainer scored for 4-part choir harmony, i.e., the choruses that would normally be sung by the church volunteer choir.
+He replaced most of the arias and recitatives, normally sung by soloists, with the 2 women's choirs.
+The result is a truly expanded far more choral presentation in nature than scored by Stainer.

-However, to break up the otherwise all choral presentation, Mr. Kunkle included a limited number of short solos, as indicated in Stainer's score to be performed by selected members from the mixed choir.
-In those limited solos, Mr. Kunkle used 2 women to split what Stainer indicted as a tenor solo within the chorus number, "Fling Wide the Gates".
+However, to break up the otherwise all choral presentation, Mr. Kunkle included a limited number of short solos.
+These include those indicated in Stainer's score to be performed by selected members from the mixed choir.
+One of those tenor solos Mr. Kunkle split between 2 women within the chorus number, "Fling Wide the Gates".
+The male solos also include several of the shorter recitatives.
+The result is the 1959 AHS choirs' performance are a wonderfully more choral sound.

 The student soloists' are named on the record, clearly in order of their appearance.
 That enabled proper attribution of their names to their respective numbers in the playlist and lyrics pages of this website where each appears.

-The performances use Stainer's organ only accompaniment.
+The performances used Stainer's organ only accompaniment.
 In this case the organ was the electronic Hammond organ, which in 1959 AHS was on the audience right, front of the school's auditorium.

-Note.
 Consumer tape recorders (reel-to-reel) were not common in 1959 and still relatively expensive.
 Ampex was the most popular brand.
-True blossoming of multiple brands of reel-to-reel tape recorders would occur in the later 1960's.
-The cassette tape was also introduced in the mid-60's and had largely replaced reel-to-reel by the mid-1970's, but with lower fidelity.
+True blossoming of multiple brands of reel-to-reel tape recorders would occur in the 1960's.
+The cassette tape was also introduced in the mid-60's and by the mid-1970's had largely replaced reel-to-reel, but with lower fidelity.

 Tape noise reduction was introduced on the commercial side as Dolby A in 1965 for commercial studios, and updated for commercial studios with Dolby SR in 1986.
 (Dolby SR is still used for those doing studio analogue recording.)